Dybala’s hat trick helps Juventus beat Young Boys 3-0

 Dybala did get his hat trick in the 69th, finishing off a long passing move by Juventus after being unselfishly teed up by Juan Cuadrado.

-Only four other Juventus players have scored a hat trick in the Champions League: Filippo Inzaghi (twice), Alessandro Del Piero and Arturo Vidal.
+Only four Juventus players have scored a hat trick in the Champions League, including Filippo Inzaghi (twice), Alessandro Del Piero and Arturo Vidal.

 It was also Dybala’s first hat trick in Turin.
 He scored trebles in three league matches last season but all were away from home.